 Beth Reite, OTR/L, RYT

 Beth has been practicing Occupational Therapy for many years.
 For eight+ years she worked at Harborview Medical Center in the inpatient rehab unit and for Rehab Without Walls providing home and community therapy.
 Her yoga training was through the Samarya Center (200h) and with Matthew Sanford.
-She now is in private practice where she provides Myofascial Release and Yoga at the Alder Grove Healing Arts Center.
+She now is in private practice where she provides Myofascial Release.
 Her practice is called Flowing Touch Therapy PLLC, and can be found at http://www.flowingtouchtherapy.com

 Kelly Ballantyne, MA CCC-SLP, RYT-200